genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/05_cache.md

     </process>
 ```

-Note: If no configuration is found at all for a process, or some fields are missing, the internal cache configuration will be filled with default values for every missing parameter.
+Note: If no configuration is found at all for a process, or if some fields are missing, the internal cache configuration will be filled with default values for every missing parameter.
 You can still use the database cache programmatically by adding tables manually in the code base using \`\`\`db.getCache().addTable("TABLE")\`\`\`.